Niall-Sharma/WESOCode/README.md

 This is the codebase for the Iowa State Wind Energy Student Organization.

 ## Linting
-To use linting, run `bin/arduino-lint` within the code folder for the current WESO year.
+To use linting, run `bin/arduino-lint` in the terminal within the code folder for the current WESO year.

 ## Github Actions
 All actions must pass for code to push to main.